Key Stage 4 PSHE, Citizenship and Careers

-- Applications for Work Experience
+- Applications for Work experience

-- Further information on pathways in education, apprenticeships and careers
+- Pathways in education, apprenticeships and careers

-- A further development of awareness of Labour Market Information
+- Labour Market Information

-Sex and Relationships Education
+Relationships, Sex and Health Education

 - Sexual Health: Contraception, STI’s (including HIV and AIDS) and where to get information and help

-(further details in the SRE policy)
+(See further details in the RSE and Health Education policy)

-- Mental health
+- Understanding mental health illnesses.

 - The influence of the media and pornography on young people, including influences on self-esteem, relationships and body image.

-- Mock Interview Evening: All Year 11 students take part in a ‘Mock interview’ with an employer volunteer.
+- Mock Interview Evening: All students take part in a ‘Mock interview’ with an employer volunteer.

-- Post 16 workshops: All Year 10 students attend workshops about the key education pathways of Sixth Form, College and Apprenticeships.
+- Post 16 workshops: All students attend workshops about the key education pathways of Sixth Form, College and Apprenticeships.

 - As stated in the KS3 section, Careers Library is open at lunchtimes, Monday – Thursday.
 Students can drop in for advice about further and higher education, help in writing CVs and Personal Statements, use careers websites for research and inspiration.